 The upcoming premiere of Star Wars: The Force Awakens is just a couple of months away and Nixon has already unveiled a sort of “official” Star Wars-themed collection.
 Besides the inevitable “Stormtroopers”, and “Imperial Pilots”, there is also a full-black limited-edition Nixon 51-30 Darth Vader that pays homage to the most iconic character of the series.
 And, yes: all three models are dedicated to agents of the dark side of the Force.
 Ah, that irresistible attractiveness of Evil!

 Offered in plain and black ion-plated stainless steel, the new Casio G-Shock Metal-Twisted (MTG-S1000D-1AJF) not only offers their pretty solid Triple G Resist shock protection technology and lots of useful functions, but also packs them in an impressively designed, massive body that makes your normal “sporty” chronograph look like a real pussy near this rugged giant.

-First revealed almost two years ago before Baselworld 2012 trade show, the Heritage Pilot has been reissued in an even more appealing version.
-Although, with a total production run said to be 1883 pieces (just like the older model), the Alpina Heritage Pilot Limited Edition (Ref.
-AL-435LB4SH6) can't really be called "limited" (there will be just too many watches in circulation for the model to become a rarity in any reasonable time), it still deserves our attention for the sheer beauty of it.
+First revealed before the Baselworld 2012 trade show, the Heritage Pilot resurfaces in an even more appealing version.
+Although with a total production run of 1883 pieces (just like the older model), the Alpina Heritage Pilot Limited Edition (Ref.
+AL-435LB4SH6) shouldn’t be touted as a “limited” edition (there will be just too many of them in circulation for the model to become a rarity in any reasonable time), it still deserves our attention for the sheer beauty of it.